Belong sits down with Zak Hussain who is running a marathon to raise awareness for cancer research during Ramadan.

-“It’s a really important holiday for us, Muslims around the world.
+It’s a really important holiday for us Muslims around the world.
 For me, it means a lot.
-You know, I was 4 years old when I first went to the mosque to learn Arabic and about the faith of Islam.
-Every day, from 4 years old to 11 years old, I went straight after school from 5 pm to 7 o’clock!
+I was four years old when I first went to the mosque to learn Arabic and about the faith of Islam.
+Every day, from four to 11 years old, I went straight after school from 5-7pm!
 I was learning the meaning behind each prayer, learning about the faith, trying to come closer to it all.

 You abide to Ramadan obligations because it’s about cleansing yourself.
-You do it to get closer to your religion, challenge yourself for a whole month, sort yourself out, and ideally take the lessons you learn into the rest of the year.”
+You do it to get closer to your religion, challenge yourself for a whole month, sort yourself out, and ideally take the lessons you learn into the rest of the year.

-“It’s going to be challenging, really hard, I might fail on the first day!
+It’s going to be challenging, really hard, I might fail on the first day!

-I’ll have to run in the daylight, but I’ll also have to eat early, pray, then work – it will be super tiring!
+I’ll have to run in the daylight, but I’ll also have to eat early, pray, then work – it will be super tiring.

 How challenging is the marathon training right now before Ramadan?

-“I knew the race was going to fall one week before the end of Ramadan, so I knew I had to prepare my body beforehand.
-I’ve been training for 9 weeks.
+I knew the race was going to fall one week before the end of Ramadan, so I knew I had to prepare my body beforehand.
+I’ve been training for nine weeks.
 Blimey… It’s not easy!
-I was really serious though, I told my coach I had to do the run but I have to prepare in advance.”
+But I took it really seriously.

 What else is helping you?

-“Support, all of it.
 Words of support from my friends and my coworkers, my boss calls me and first thing he says is: “how’s the running going”.
 You know that’s all I need.

 And most importantly, my wife.
 She checks up on me.

 So, the fasting during Ramadan and the race, how are you going to get through it?

-“It’s going to be so hard!
-I can’t quite imagine it yet… Here’s the thing, there’s one rule which states that travelers can break their fast.
-Because I’ll be traveling to the race as it’s in a different city, I’ll try take a nutritional gel with me for the run.
-But, most importantly, I’ll be conscious of it, it won’t just be an easy decision to break the fast.
-But I’ll only break it on the day of the run, not during the training.”
+It’s going to be so hard, I can’t quite imagine it yet.
+Here’s the thing, there’s one rule which states that travellers can break their fast.
+And because I’ll be travelling to the race as it’s in a different city, I’ll try to take a nutritional gel with me for the run.
+But, most importantly, I’ll be conscious of it – it won’t be an easy decision to break the fast.
+I’ll only break it on the day of the run, not during the training.

 What advice do you have to younger Muslim people who want to challenge themselves during Ramadan, perhaps in a similar athletic way?

-“Don’t kill yourself like I am.
+Don’t kill yourself like I am.
 I’m doing this because I’ve always wanted to, and my friends and extended connections passing away from cancer just made me decide to do it this year.
-I’ve always been into athletics; I am one of those gym freaks!”
+I’ve always been into athletics; I am one of those gym freaks.

-“Here’s the thing, you shouldn’t over-exercise during Ramadan, don’t do anything too taxing.
+Here’s the thing, you shouldn’t over-exercise during Ramadan, don’t do anything too taxing.
 But it is a month of working on yourself, whatever that means for you.
 You shouldn’t just sit in bed all day, fast, and then eat at night.
 That’s useless, it makes Ramadan slightly void.